Hey there, Writer Friend!

+Hey there, Writer Friend!**

 First, I despise that phrase.
 I think "real writer" is used as a weapon by people who have supposedly “made it” and hold up their publication credentials as a badge of honor to cover over some shadowy stuff underneath.

 Do you wish that writing was part of your life on a daily or weekly basis?
 Are you willing to shift your schedule, watch less TV, and commit to your writing dates with yourself?
 Congratulations, you’re a writer and you belong here with us.

 This is what you know: You may not feel completely comfortable calling yourself a writer (yet), but picking up a pen tends to help you feel better and you feel called to use words to make your mark in the world.

 What sort of projects are Sovereign Writers working on?

 At the core, it’s all “personal writing.”
 Many are professionals who are working on writing content to build their coaching, healing, therapy, or other creative small business.
-Some are submitting their work to larger sites like HuffPo and Thrive Global.
 Others are focused on longer term book projects (or would like to be).

 What sort of commitment am I making?

-You have the option to chose a monthly or a quarterly membership.
+You have the option to chose a quarterly or half-year membership.
 This group is ongoing and is intended to become a fundamental, longterm resource that furthers your creative and professional development.
 You're not encouraged to drop in and out.
-Re-entry into the group after cancelling your membership is at the administrator's discretion.
+Re-entry into the group after cancelling your membership is at Marisa's discretion.